leadtrip/g524cors/README.md

-Trying to implement manually without grails.cors.enabled works with simple requests but complex requests don't work as the pre-flight OPTIONS request doesn't make it to the app either in the interceptor or the controller action.
+Trying to implement manually without grails.cors.enabled works with simple requests but complex requests don't work as the pre-flight OPTIONS request doesn't make it to the app either in the interceptor or the controller action, see - https://github.com/grails/grails-core/issues/12541